 AIC will take about 1 month to process your application.
 We will inform you of the outcome in writing.
-If your application is successful, payout of the withdrawals from the nominated MediSave Account(s) will be made to your nominated bank account in the following month, which may include payouts from the month the application was submitted.
-The MediSave withdrawals will be reflected as “MediSave for Long Term Care” in your bank statement.
+If your claim is successful, payouts will be made to the nominated bank account in the following month, which may include payouts from the month the application was submitted.

-The care recipient will continue to receive monthly MediSave Care withdrawals in the nominated bank account by the end of every month as long as the care recipient remains eligible.
+AIC will continue to deposit the payout in the nominated bank account by the end of every month as long as the care recipient remains eligible.

 Please contact AIC at 1800-650-6060 if you require any assistance.

 We are currently experiencing a high volume of applications.
 During this period, we may take up to six weeks to process your online application.
 We will inform you of the outcome in writing by mail.
 If your application is successful, payouts will be made to your nominated bank account in the following month, which may include payouts from the month the application was submitted.
 The payouts will be reflected as “MediSave Care” in your bank statement.